In this article:

 - Shared Action types.

-If the Client is using Accounting, a divisional structure will result in separate accounting records.
-A firm where they may have multiple offices who each run their own set of accounts – no shared bank account or tax reporting - is an ideal candidate for using divisions; an example of this would be a Franchise situation.
+If your firm is using Actionstep Accounting, a divisional structure will result in separate accounting records.
+For example, if your firm has multiple offices that each run their own set of accounts with no shared bank account or tax reporting, you might consider using a division.
+(An example of this would be a franchise situation.)

-At a divisional level the client will be able to specify the Chart of Accounts – keeping common records where applicable, removing accounts where required and renaming.
-While these still require a Master set of accounts, it is not difficult to amend them for each division.
-The system accounts are set at a Global Level – this does need to be taken into consideration when specifying the Chart of Accounts.
+At a divisional level, you can specify the Chart of Accounts, keep common records where applicable, remove accounts where required, and rename.
+While these still require a master set of accounts, it is not difficult to amend them for each division.
+The system accounts are set at a global level, which does need to be taken into consideration when specifying the Chart of Accounts.

-The system start dates and Accounting lockout dates can be set at in each division.
-However, the financial year-end is currently set as a global option only – so a client with multiple companies covering different financial years is not a candidate for using Divisions.
+The system start dates and accounting lockout dates can be set for each division.
+However, the financial year-end is currently set as a global option only, so a firm with multiple companies covering different financial years is not a candidate for using divisions.

-While divisions may seem like the answer to the client with multiple entities, the email is set at a Global level.
-If the entities use differing domains, and the client wishes to fully utilize Actionstep email for all the entities this is not possible.
+While divisions may seem like the answer to firms with multiple entities, the email is set at a global level.
+If the entities use differing domains, and the firm wants to fully utilize Actionstep email for all entities, this is not possible.

 Franchises